2025 Ohio Bobcats football team: vs. UMass

 Due to the weather delays the teams did not go into the locker room for halftime.
 The Bobcats received the kickoff up 21–7 but could not put away the Minutemen.
-On the third play, Navarro’s 22-yard run ended with a lost fumble.
-UMass capitalized, holding the ball for 10 plays, and finished when Grant Jordan, playing for an injured Rose, avoided pressure and connected with Elijah Pedro for a 9-yard touchdown pass to cut the deficit to 21-14.
+On the third play, Navarro's 22-yard run ended with a lost fumble forced by Marques White and recovered by Shymell Davis.
+UMass capitalized, holding the ball for 10 plays, and finished when Grant Jordan, playing for an injured Rose, avoided pressure and connected with Elijah Pedro for a 9-yard touchdown pass to cut the deficit to 21–14.
 The Bobcats responded with a 10-play, 73-yard drive spanning 4 minutes and 59 seconds.
 Bangura had runs of 25 and 24 yards on the drive and capped it off with a 2-yard rushing touchdown on fourth down to extend Ohio's lead back to 14 points.
-UMass’s three-and-out was followed by a quick punt by Ohio.
+UMass's three-and-out was followed by a quick punt by Ohio.

 UMass tried to stay in the game with the longest possession of the game early in the fourth quarter.
 On the 14th play.
 On a 4th and 6 at the Bobcat 36, Jordan was sacked by Derek Reagans.
 Ohio then finally took command when Navarro scored on a 4-yard rushing touchdown with 6:46 remaining in the quarter to complete the ensuing drive.
 Two plays later, Jordan threw an interception to Ohio's Tank Pearson, effectively sealing the game.
 Ohio ate 3:56 of the remaining time, and scored on a 4th down, 1-yard burst by Brune.
 After another, UMass three-and-out, the Bobcats took a knee to run out the clock.
+The victory kept hope alive for a repeat MAC championship for the Bobcats.
+However, they remained in need of help to make the MAC Championship game.
+It extended Ohio's school record home winning streak to 13.
+The Bobcat's have won 23 of 24 home games since the start of the 2022 season.
+Massachusetts remained as the only winless FBS team.

+In the bad weather, Ohio focused heavily on the run, throwing only eight passes the entire game and netting 363 yards on the ground.
+Navarro was held to 28 passing yards as Ohio outgained Massachusetts 391 to 215.
+UMass quarterbacks combined for 15 completions on 28 attempts, throwing for 90 yards, two touchdowns, but also two interceptions.
+Ohio rushed the ball 57 times.
+Bangura led all players with a career-high 196 rushing yards and two touchdowns.
+He won MAC Co-Offensive Player of the Week for the effort and went over 1000 rushing yards on the season and 3000 for his career.
+Other Ohio rushers included Brune with 84 yards and two touchdowns and Navarro with 81 yards and two touchdowns.
+Chase Hendricks, the MAC's leading receiver, was held without a catch and no Bobcat had more than one reception.
+Jack Fries led Ohio with 10 tackles and recorded an interception.
+Tyler Martin led all players with 13 tackles for the Minutemen.